dfsp-spirit/cpp_geodesics/README_geodcircles.md

   <subjects_dir>  : directory containing the FreeSurfer recon-all output for the subjects.
 Defaults to current working directory.
   <surface>       : the surface file to load from the surf/ subdir of each subject, without hemi part.
 Defaults to 'pial'.
   <do_circle_stat>: flag whether to compute geodesic circle stats as well, must be 0 (off), 1 (on) or 2 (on with mean dists).
 Defaults to 2.
-  <keep_existing> : flag whether to keep existing output files, must be 0 (off: recompute and overwrite files), or 1 (keep existing files, skip computation if exists).
+  <keep_existing> : flag whether to keep existing output files, must be 'no' (off: recompute and overwrite files. aliases: '0' and 'false' are also supported), or 'yes' (keep existing files, skip computation if exists. aliases '1' and 'true' are also supported).
 Defaults to 1.
   <circ_scale>    : int, the fraction of the total surface that the circles for the geodesic circle stats should have (in percent).
 Ignored if do_circle_stats is 0.
 Defaults to 5.
   <cortex_label>  : str, optional file name of a cortex label file, without the hemi prefix to load from the label/ subdir of each subject.
 If given, load label and ignore non-label vertices, typically the medial wall, during all computations.
 Defaults to the empty string, i.e., no cortex label file.
 E.g., 'cortex.label'.
 Can be set to 'none' to turn off.
   <hemi>          : str, which hemispheres to compute.
 One of 'lh', 'rh' or 'both'.
 Defaults to 'both'.
 NOTES:
  * Sorry for the current command line parsing state: you will have to supply all arguments if you want to change the last one.
  * We recommend to run this on simplified meshes to save computation time, e.g., by scaling the vertex count to that of fsaverage6.
 If you do that and use the cortex_label parameter, you will of course also need scaled cortex labels.
+ * The output files will be written to the surf/ subdir of each subject.
 ```

 ### Some example command lines